 How To Change the Text Color in Discord

-One thing that Discord doesn’t support particularly well, however, is a vibrant and colorful text chat experience.
+One thing that Discord doesn’t support particularly well is a vibrant and colorful text chat experience.
 There’s text chat, but there are no built-in color commands and, at first glance, no way to do anything “fancy” with your text.
-Plain text can get very boring very quickly – but in fact there are ways to change your text color.
+Plain text can get very annoying very quickly – but in fact, there are ways to change your text color.

 How it Works

 - Inputting Your Text

 - Other Things to Try:

 The basic concept to understand is that in order to change the color of a given piece of text, you need to encapsulate that text in a code block.
 This is a three-line block of text with your text as the middle block.